fbraem/kwai/backend/docs/index.rst

 Database
 ````````
-Kwai needs a database.
-Migration files are available in the folder migrations.
+The kwai backend needs a database.
+Migration files are available in the folder ``migrations``.
 dbmate_ is used as migration tool.

 .. code-block:: sh